dotninth/xenogit/README.md

 #### Gemini 3.0

+- Gemini 3.0 Flash - `gemini-3-flash-preview`
 - Gemini 3.0 Pro - `gemini-3-pro-preview`

 > [!NOTE]
-> Note that **Gemini 2.5** models takes longer and costs more to generate a commit.
+> Note that **Gemini 2.5 Pro** and **Gemini 3** models takes longer and costs more to generate a commit.
 But if you have a huge set of changes (huge commit), it works best.

 <br />